MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Clear-MgBetaApplicationVerifiedPublisher.md

 ## SYNOPSIS
 Unset the verifiedPublisher previously set on an application, removing all verified publisher properties.
 For more information, see Publisher verification.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Clear-MgApplicationVerifiedPublisher](/powershell/module/Microsoft.Graph.Applications/Clear-MgApplicationVerifiedPublisher?view=graph-powershell-1.0)

 ## SYNTAX